FAQ | ASCRS

 How can I afford this course and the time away?

-The in-person elements of this 18-hour course will take place over just 2 days to minimize time out of practice.
-A special tuition incentive is being offered for the inaugural class of 2024, bringing the cost to $7,500 per practice (which includes registration for one surgeon and one office staff member).
-Enroll soon to secure a spot for your practice.
+The in-person elements of this 18-hour course will take place over just one weekend to minimize time out of practice.
+The cost is $7,500 per practice (which includes registration for one surgeon and one office staff member).
+Put your name on the early sign up sheet to be alerted when registration opens.

 By successfully adopting advanced-technology implants into your cataract practice, you could recoup your investment in the ASCRS Business of Refractive Cataract Surgery Summit in one month, one week, or even one day.